Malay Grammar

 One more thing you need to know is the demonstrative pronouns.
 They're very easy to learn.

 I hope you learned a lot about the Malay grammar in this lesson.
-If you have any question about this lesson please contact me here.
+Please check out our main menu here for more lessons: homepage.
 The next lesson is below, have fun!

 Inspirational Quote: First say to yourself what you would be; and then do what you have to do.
 Epictetus